 “I would much rather one day confront personal regret about eliminating one path to parenthood than one day ever realise I had a child I am not ready for or that parenthood was a life I did not want.

-“One is an issue that affects only myself and I would deal with that realisation…the other option involves an entire other person, one with needs and feelings,” Reighter said.
+“One is an issue that affects only myself and I would deal with that realisation..the other option involves an entire other person, one with needs and feelings,” Reighter added.

-“I want my work, and that of others with the same message, to simply be the affirming voice that tells a woman, or any individual, that they are already enough and already whole, that choosing to procreate is their own choice – not something to be done to fulfil social or familial expectations.”
-Reighter concluded.
+“I want my work, and that of others with the same message, to simply be the affirming voice that tells a woman (or any individual) that they are already enough and already whole, that choosing to procreate is their own choice – not something to be done to fulfil social or familial expectations,” Reighter said.